rohankumardubey/async-profiler-core/README.md

 far more memory, as every ASGCT causes the copy of the whole page table via `fork`.

+It currently only works on Linux with JDK release builds.

 ## Download

 Current release (2.7):